YinchengChen23/PreLect/README.md

 - Percentage : Percentage of features were selected in each lambda.
 - Prevalence : The medium value of selected features prevalence in each lambda.
 - Feature_number : The number of selected features in each lambda.
-- loss_history : The minimum loss value of adapted Lasso after training.
+- loss_history : The minimum loss value of PreLect after training.
 - error_history : The minimum iteration difference after training.
 - pairwiseMCC : Compare Matthews correlation coefficient of selected feature within k-fold CV.